SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

  caption: "Photo credit: [**Pawel Czerwinski @ Unsplash**](https://unsplash.com/@pawel_czerwinski?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
 ---

-Virginia's Governor Glenn Youngkin [has recently made headlines](https://www.nytimes.com/2022/09/18/us/virginia-transgender-students.html) by announcing a rollback to policies that previously sought to affirm the identity of transgender youth.
-I've placed my take on the policy at the end of this article, but that's not what I want this article to be about.
-(Spoiler: I support the Transgender community and believe students are in charge of their identity.
+Virginia's current Governor Youngkin [has recently made headlines](https://www.nytimes.com/2022/09/18/us/virginia-transgender-students.html) by announcing a rollback to policies that previously sought to affirm the identity of transgender youth.
+I've placed my full take on the policy at the end of this article, but that's not what I want this article to be about.
+(Spoiler: I stand with the Transgender community and believe students are in charge of their identity.
 And if you know me, I hope that statement is already obvious.)

 One of the things that's been eating at me as public comments poured in is that I want the ability to analyze things better, and the VA Townhall site appears to be an old ColdFusion app with only basic CRUD abilities.
 Is there a way I could get it into a format where I could query the data?